mlochbaum/BQN/doc/shift.md

         3 ⥊⟜0⊸« i    # Alternate left shift

-With a number in big-endian format, a right shift might be logical, shifting in zeros, or arithmetic, shifting in copies of the highest-order bit (for little-endian numbers, this applies to left shift rather than right ones).
+With a number in big-endian format, a right shift might be logical, shifting in zeros, or arithmetic, shifting in copies of the highest-order bit (for little-endian numbers, this applies to left shifts rather than right ones).
 The two kinds of shift can be performed with similar code, using `0` or `⊏𝕩` for the inserted cell.

         3 ⥊⟜0⊸» i    # Logical right shift